What Is The Ideal Temp For A Fridge?

 Sometimes, refrigerators may not maintain the ideal temperature.
 Common issues include:

-• Inconsistent Temperature: If the temperature fluctuates, check the door seal for any gaps.
-A faulty seal can cause warm air to enter the fridge.
-Replace the seal if necessary.
+• Inconsistent Temperature: If the temperature fluctuates, check the door seal for any gaps — a faulty seal lets warm air in every time the compressor rests.
+Wash seals with warm soapy water to restore their grip, and replace the seal if it no longer holds.

 • Fridge Not Cooling: Ensure the condenser coils are clean.
-Dirty coils can reduce the efficiency of the cooling system.
+Dirty coils reduce the efficiency of the cooling system — wipe them down about every six months.
 Refer to how to clean the inside of a refrigerator for cleaning tips.

 • Frost Buildup: Excess frost can indicate a problem with the defrost system.
 Regularly defrost your fridge or check the defrost timer and heater.